webpack/webpack.js.org/src/content/contribute/plugin-patterns.md

 ## Changed chunks

-Similar to the watch graph, it's fairly simple to monitor changed chunks (or modules, for that matter) within a compilation by tracking their hashes.
+Similar to the watch graph, you can monitor changed chunks (or modules, for that matter) within a compilation by tracking their hashes.

 ```javascript
 class MyPlugin {